TechxArtisanStudio/Openterface/docs/faq/minikvm/op-minikvm.md

 #### Can it power on/off the connected computer? {: #power-control }

-Our device doesn't support ATX (power on/off control for the target computer).
-We designed it to be portable, quick for troubleshooting, and stable for local control.
-It's really meant to be used when you're right there with your laptop, managing one or several target computers.
-We may build a pro version in the future with ATX and more features.
+Not directly — MiniKVM doesn’t have built-in ATX power control.
+However, it *does* include [extension pins](/product/minikvm/extension-pins/) that open up the possibility for an add-on module to handle ATX power switching.

+While our dev team hasn’t prioritized this hardware expansion yet, it’s definitely on our radar.
+If you're into hardware development and would like to contribute or prototype an ATX extension, we’d love to hear from you!
+Join the community and help shape what’s next.

 ### Video Related

 #### What about video latency and resolution? {: #video-latency-resolution }

-Our device handles 1080p video with under 140 milliseconds of latency, making your control experience smooth and seamless.
+Our device handles 1080p video output with under 140 milliseconds of latency, making your control experience smooth and seamless.
+Check out its [specifications](/product/minikvm/specifications/).

 #### Is it suitable for gaming? {: #gaming-compatibility }

-The current design focuses on technical and IT operations, providing reliable control for device configuration and troubleshooting rather than high-resolution gaming.
-While it's great for many tasks, this mini-KVM might not meet the display needs of high-quality gaming.
+The current design is geared toward technical and IT operations — it’s built for reliable device control, configuration, and troubleshooting rather than high-resolution or latency-sensitive gaming.

+That said, some of our more playful and curious users have already tested it with lighter games like Minecraft or emulators, and it works just fine for those!
+So while it’s not designed for AAA gaming, casual or retro-style games are definitely doable.

 #### Will future versions support higher-quality displays? {: #future-display-support }